JosLaw/valerie-mehong/README.md

 ![screenshot of navigation bar](/assets/images/readme_docs/nav_ss.jpg)

  ### **Header**
  The header contains the name of the artist for whom the website is for.
 This is fixed to the viewpoint across all pages.
 The text is large in a light colour to make it stand out from the black banner background of the block.
+It is also linked to the landing/index page.

 ![screenshot of header stating "Valérie Mehong"](/assets/images/readme_docs/header2_ss.jpg)